Safe, Caring and Orderly Schools

 LNBC CyberSafe Videos - Protect your kids in Cyberspace: A how-to guide to being CyberSafe A collection of short videos, hosted by LearnNowBC and narrated by computer guru Steve Dotto, demonstrate how kids use the Internet and explains the responsibilities of being an effective parent in the Digital Age.

 Lessons on Cyber Bullying for Grades 5-12.
 To help educators address this issue in their classrooms, Media Awareness Network has developed a series of lessons, in English and in French, to give students a better understanding of the ethical and legal implications of cyber bullying and to promote positive Internet use.
 This group has included lessons intended to support and enhance school-based anti-bullying and empathy-building programs.

-The BC Centre for Safe Schools & Communities promotes evidence-based approaches for safe, healthy and inclusive school communities.
+The UFV Centre for Safe Schools & Communities promotes evidence-based approaches for safe, healthy, and inclusive schools and communities.
+The Centre provides:

 - a speaker's bureau for training and professional development for educators, police officers, parents and community agency staff